spacecatpixel/lokidocs/docs/LokiServices/Messenger/public_channel_setup.md

 ### Add first moderator

-To add the first moderator replace PUBKEY with the desired moderators Loki Messenger public key and run `echo "PUBKEY=true" >> loki.ini`.
+To add the first moderator replace PUBKEY with the desired moderators Session public key and run `echo "PUBKEY=true" >> loki.ini`.
-> This initial step is required however you can add additional moderators through Loki Messenger desktop interace.
+> This initial step is required however you can add additional moderators through Session desktop interace.

 ### Start it